kdominiaq/kdominiaq/README.md

 ### Hi there, I'm Kacper Dominiak
 ----
 I love new technologies, getting to know, and working with them.
-My greatest interest is machine learning and image processing (Real-Time Detection).
+My greatest interest is machine learning and image processing.
 I actively learning about software development in extracurriculars using many tutorials and books.

 - 🎓 Bachelor's degree in  `Automatic Control and Robotics` at the University of Technology in Poznan.
 - 🎓 Master's degree in  `Computer Science` at the  WSB Merito University in Poznań.